 What’s more, it may be possible to own a home in a more desirable (and more expensive) area if you’re able to offset your expenses by becoming an Airbnb host.
 But how can you be sure that this side hustle will be a profitable one for you?
+And how do you manage your Airbnb property efficiently?
 These tips can provide you with some much-deserved financial freedom.

 Expect a Time Commitment

 When you’re a landlord, you don’t necessarily have to take on the little things.
 Since 52% of urban respondents say having green spaces are features they’d like to see more of in cities, landlords might invest in some landscaping from time to time.
 But they’re usually contacted for major issues, rather than minor inconveniences or tidying up.
 If you want to run a successful Airbnb, you won’t have that kind of freedom.
 You’ll need to make yourself available to guests who need questions answered and to ensure the space is spotless.